 The Centre for Classical and Near Eastern Studies of Australia is the home of a number of groups, interests and projects.
-We colloabrate on exciting projects and research interests from the Department of Classics and Ancient History, Department of Archaeology, Australian Archaeological Institute at Athens, Near Eastern Archaeology Foundation and the Mediterranean Archaeology Journal.
+We collaborate on exciting projects and research interests from the Discipline of Classics and Ancient History, Discipline of Archaeology, Australian Archaeological Institute at Athens, Near Eastern Archaeology Foundation and the Mediterranean Archaeology Journal.

-At the University of Sydney, students and visiting scholars can make use of the library, reading room, offices, boardroom, and meeting room.
-The library contains more than 10,000 books from three major collections covering ancient theatre, Greek and Latin texts, and mediterranean archaeology.
+At the University of Sydney, graduate students, staff and visiting scholars studying the ancient world may apply for access to the library, reading room, offices, boardroom, and meeting room.
+The library contains more than 10,000 books from three major collections covering ancient theatre, Greek and Latin texts, and Mediterranean archaeology.

 This will be the first systematic study ever undertaken of the patterns of use made of the theatre by tyrants, regents, kings and emperors.
 A major international colloquium was held in 2018 and included associated public lectures which are now being developed for a published volume.